 - e) "Beneficial owner" shall mean a natural person on whose initiative or in whose interest a transaction or activity is carried out or a business relationship is ultimately constituted.
 In the case of legal entities, the beneficial owner is also the natural person in whose possession or under whose control the legal entity ultimately is situated.
 The Government shall provide further details by ordinance; - f) "Legal entity" shall mean a legal person, company, trust, or other collective or asset entity, irrespective of its legal form; - g) "Shell bank" shall mean a bank, a financial institution as defined in Art.
-3 no. 2 of Directive (EU) 2015/849 or an institution that carries out activities equivalent to those of a bank or a financial institution registered in a state in which it has no physical presence, involving meaningful mind and management and which is not affiliated to any regulated financial group;7 - Politically exposed persons" shall mean natural persons who are, or were up to one year ago entrusted with prominent public functions, and their immediate family members, or persons known to be close associates of such persons.
-The Government shall provide further details by ordinance;8 - i) "Third country" shall mean a State that is not a Member of the European Economic Area (EEA; - k) "National risk analysis" shall mean the measures taken periodically to determine and assess existing risks of money laundering and terrorist financing, as well as all data protection problems associated therewith, in order to promote the understanding and reduction of existing risks;9 - "Bureau de change" shall mean natural or legal persons whose activities consist in the exchange of legal tender at the official exchange rate;10 - l^{bis}) "TT (trusted technology) Service provider" shall mean natural or legal persons whose activities consist in the exchange of virtual currencies or tokens against legal tender or other virtual currencies or tokens and vice versa;11
+3 no. 2 of Directive (EU) 2015/849 or an institution that carries out activities equivalent to those of a bank or a financial institution registered in a state in which it has no physical presence, involving meaningful mind and management and which is not affiliated to any regulated financial group;7 - h) "Politically exposed persons" shall mean natural persons who are, or were up to one year ago entrusted with prominent public functions, and their immediate family members, or persons known to be close associates of such persons.
+The Government shall provide further details by ordinance;8 - i) "Third country" shall mean a State that is not a Member of the European Economic Area (EEA); - k) "National risk analysis" shall mean the measures taken periodically to determine and assess existing risks of money laundering and terrorist financing, as well as all data protection problems associated therewith, in order to promote the understanding and reduction of existing risks; - l) "Bureau de change" shall mean natural or legal persons whose activities consist in the exchange of legal tender at the official exchange rate: 10 - l^{bis}) "Crypto-asset" shall mean a crypto-asset as defined in Art.
+2 (1) z) TVTG (Token and TT Service Provider Act);11